Hellisotherpeople/CX_DB8/README.md

 ## So.... where is that tool?

+CX_DB8 is above, but this repo also contains some misc code for analyzing debate corpuses

 I'm publishing the dataset parsing and creation tools now to prove that I am (to my knowledge) the first one to write a parsing script capable of converting competative debate evidence into CoNNEL 2003 / Seq2Seq friendly data types.
 In theory, any Seq2Seq or PoS tagging model that accepts one of those formats can utilize this dataset.
 I will write a quick tutorial on how to gather these dataset files yourself:

 *Step 1: Download all open evidence files from 2013-2017 ( https://openev.debatecoaches.org/ ) and unzip them into a directory